Reporting security vulnerabilities

 These are the types of vulnerabilities you can report:

-- Remote Code Execution: giving a command to allow complete access to a network system or server
+- Remote Code Execution (RCE): executing a code to gain access to a network system or server

-- Cross Site Request Forgery (CSRF): tricking a user to grant an online request
+- Cross-Site Request Forgery (CSRF): tricking a user into granting an online request

 - SQL injection: changing and accessing database information that cannot normally be viewed by website users

-- Unauthorised access to data: sharing data without having been given permission to do so
+- Unauthorised access to data: accessing or sharing data without having been given permission to do so

 How to report a vulnerability